Case Results

 January 2017

-A.C., an out-of-state resident who lived in Colorado, contacted me because of concerns with an old DUI ARD case in Philadelphia.
+A.C., an out-of-state resident who lived in Colorado, contacted us because of concerns with an old DUI ARD case in Philadelphia.
 A.C. had been able to be initially admitted into Philadelphia's ARD program, also known as Accelerated Rehabilitative Diversion, for a prior first-offense DUI charge.
 (A defendant generally has to be a first-time offender to be prospectively eligible for Accelerated Rehabilitative Diversion in Pennsylvania.)
 Due to personal circumstances beyond his control, A.C. unfortunately failed to complete the conditions of the ARD program after being admitted to the program several years earlier.

 In addition, a significant amount of time had passed between A.C.'s inability to complete the conditions of his ARD and the present day; despite A.C. now being in a better position to be able to attend to those concerns.
 Another complicating factor was that in light of professional and personal goals that A.C. was now pursuing, there were legitimate concerns whether or not he would remain eligible for resolving his case through ARD because approximately seven years had passed without any follow up on his part.
 There was no question that A.C. had failed to abide by the expectations of the ARD program - The question was, "Would the Philadelphia District Attorney's Office allow re-admission to ARD after failing to comply?"